Honest Answers From Your South Carolina Lawyer

 What compensation is available in a personal injury claim?

-Personal injury victims who can prove another person caused their injury can recover money for losses, or damages, they sustain as a result of the injury.
-Personal injury victims may obtain compensation for damages they can prove, such as:
+Personal injury victims who can prove another person caused their injury can recover money compensation for harms and losses sustained as a result of the injury.
+The legal term for the harms and losses is damages.

 - Medical bills, including future medical bills related to the accident